 Wisconsin Secure Program Facility

 The Wisconsin Department of Corrections tracks all allegations of sexual abuse and sexual harassment.
-As noted above, all allegations are investigated and assigned a disposition, which include:
+As noted above, all allegations are investigated and assigned one of the following administrative dispositions.
+Local law enforcement conducts criminal investigations when appropriate.

 - Substantiated: Incident determined to have occurred.